LineageOS/lineage_wiki/_includes/templates/device_install.md

     * Optionally, download additional application packages such as [Google Apps]({{ "gapps.html" | relative_url }}) (use the `{{ userspace_architecture }}` architecture).
 2. If you are not in recovery, reboot into recovery:
     * {{ device.recovery_boot }}
+{% if device.uses_twrp %}
+3. Now tap **Wipe**.
+4. Now tap **Format Data** and continue with the formatting process.
+This will remove encryption and delete all files stored in the internal storage.
-{% if device.uses_lineage_recovery %}
+{% if device.is_ab_device %}
+5. Return to the previous menu and tap **Advanced Wipe**, then select the *System* partition and then **Swipe to Wipe**.
+{% else %}
+5. Return to the previous menu and tap **Advanced Wipe**, then select the *Cache* and *System* partitions and then **Swipe to Wipe**.
+{% else %}
 3. Now tap **Factory Reset**, then **Wipe data / factory reset** and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if you have one).
 4. Now tap **Wipe System** and continue with the formatting process.
 5. Return to the main menu.
 6. Sideload the LineageOS `.zip` package:
     * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`
-{% else %}
-3. Now tap **Wipe**.
-4. Now tap **Format Data** and continue with the formatting process.
-This will remove encryption and delete all files stored in the internal storage.
-{% if device.is_ab_device %}
-5. Return to the previous menu and tap **Advanced Wipe**, then select the *System* partition and then **Swipe to Wipe**.
-{% else %}
-5. Return to the previous menu and tap **Advanced Wipe**, then select the *Cache* and *System* partitions and then **Swipe to Wipe**.
 {% endif %}
 6. Sideload the LineageOS `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.